 So let’s break this down in terms of pain for you, the subcontractor.
 You get the luxury of buying the supplies and materials and delivering them to the owner’s project.
 And, in most cases, you pay for these out of your pocket.

 You get to bill monthly for a portion of these materials, along with your labor, as you incorporate them into the structure.
-Under the PWP and PIP terms, you are not paid by the general contractor until after they get paid by the owner, and it’s even worse if the owner doesn’t pay the GC.
+Under the PWP and PIP terms, you are not paid by the general contractor until after they get paid by the owner.
+And it’s even worse if the owner doesn’t pay the GC.
 In this case, you get to file a lien and hire an attorney to help get your money!

 Can You Afford to Wait Six Months for Payment?

-On large, complex projects with many moving parts, it can take months for an invoice to get approved and incorporated into the GC’s invoice to the owner, approved by the owner’s architect and then finally approved by the owner.
+On large, complex projects with many moving parts, it can take months for an invoice to get approved and incorporated into the GC’s invoice to the owner, approved by the owner’s architect, and then finally approved by the owner.

 And don’t forget, it now takes time for the owner to get the invoice processed and approved up the bureaucratic line.
 So, from the time you purchase materials for the owner’s building and drop them on site, to the time you’re paid, it’s often 120 to 180 days.
 Yes, half a year.

-The owner gets the benefit of watching their project come out of the ground and as much as 6 months can go by before they pay you for the progress.
+The owner gets the benefit of watching their project come out of the ground and as much as six months can go by before they pay you for the progress.
 Simply put, you carry the cost while they watch you build their structure.
 This is called payables financing.
 They use money that would otherwise be paid to you to help finance their project.

 Before You Accept Payables Financing